Beverly Shores leaders vote to procure bond to fight erosion

 The order also allows the Homeland Security director to coordinate the public safety response, and to quantify damages to the area for inclusion in a possible future disaster declaration that could provide the town with federal aid.

-Leaders contest Gov. Holcomb's withholding of an emergency declaration continues to allow erosion to threaten Lake Front Drive, Indiana Dunes National Park beach access and the historic 1933 World's Fair Century of Progress Homes.
+Leaders argue Holcomb's withholding of an emergency declaration continues to allow erosion to threaten Lake Front Drive, Indiana Dunes National Park beach access and the historic 1933 World's Fair Century of Progress Homes.

 "No one is coming to our rescue; not the state nor the federal agencies," Town Council President Geof Benson said.